14dstcyr/applied-ml-dstcyr/notebooks/project06/peer_review.md

 ### Overall
 Branton’s project is well done—clear, organized, and supported with solid explanations.
 The modeling choices make sense, and the results are communicated effectively.
+Excellent job!